nkotni/MetalPetal/README.md

         return null
 ```

-This factory can now create any type of creature simply by passing the type code (e.g., `CreatureType.CLOCKWORK_ROSE`).
+This factory can now create any creature simply by passing the type code (e.g., `CreatureType.CLOCKWORK_ROSE`).

 #### Step 4: Use the Factory in the Main Game Code

 In the main game code, we now use the factory to generate creatures.
-Instead of hardcoding the creation of each creature, we simply call `create_creature` on the factory and let it do the work:
+Instead of hardcoding the creation of each creature, we call `create_creature` on the factory and let it do the work:

 ```gdscript
 # Main.gd